GoogleCloudPlatform/serverless-sample-tester/README.md

 (e.g. `[//]: # ({sst-run-bash})`) to include this line without making it visible when rendered.

-The parsed commands will be run through the Bash shell, but each command will be run through a separate instance of the shell, meaning that commands such as `cd` may not work as expected.
+The parsed commands will be run through the Bash shell, but each command will be run through a separate instance of the shell, meaning that commands such as `cd` or `export` may not work as expected.

 However, any environment variables referenced in the form of `$var` or `${var}` will expanded.
 In addition, bash-style multiline commands (i.e. non-quoted backslashes at the end of a line that indicate a line continuation) will also be